FREE TO CODE

 Intangible Results

-• Improvement of personal skills and motivation: creativity, cooperation, working together across physical and geographical boundaries and communication in a universal language
+• Improve personal skills, motivation, creativity, cooperation, teamwork across physical and geographical boundaries and communication in a universal language;

-• Favouring active participation and better understanding of the digital world
+• Favour active participation and better understanding of the digital world;

-• Improved professional opportunities as basic coding skills is also needed for many jobs
+• Improve professional opportunities as basic coding skills are needed for many jobs;

-• Favouring the promotion of non-formal and informal learning among adult learners, people usually excluded from mainstream and traditional education pathways
+• Favour the promotion of non-formal and informal learning among adult learners, people usually excluded from mainstream and traditional education pathways.

 Imagem